lakwli/memorieswalk/docs/To-solution/textbox.md

 THere is already a button exist for add text. please use this.

 current issue:
-The the toolbar hide the textbox the changing font will lost the focus of text, rather than changing on the fly cannot save.
+The the toolbar hide the rotation. the changing font will lost the focus of text, rather than changing on the fly cannot save.